GatiAher/gatiaher-hugo/content/projects/Eigenfaces-and-Out-of-Distribution-Data.md

 For the train image, beyond 50 eigenvectors, using more eigenvectors fills in finer details and doesn’t substantially change the image.

 For the smiling test image, using more eigenvectors doesn't allow for a better reconstruction.
-Data is lost because the axis space (neutral neutral eigenvectors) cannot fully capture it.
+Data is lost because the axis space (neutral face eigenvectors) cannot fully capture it.

 ### Step 6.
 Evaluation